p/wolis-phpbb/README.md

 manager, or follow instructions [here](http://nodejs.org/download/).
 9. Install npm.
 If it did not come with your node.js package, obtain it from [here](https://github.com/isaacs/npm).
-10. Install npm packages: `npm install -g jshint uglify-js`.
+10. Install npm packages: `npm install -g coffee-script uglify-js jshint`.
 11. Edit `config/default.yaml`.
 12. Configure your web server to serve PHP scripts in `test_root_phpbb`.
 13. Configure your web server to serve directory listings in `responses_dir`.